o19s/elasticsearch-learning-to-rank/docs/logging-features.rst

         }
     }

-In this query, your main "query" section (the match all query) is what we refer to as a "baseline query" -- a "good enough" query to promote reasonably relevant results to the top.

 Simply applying the correct logging spec to refer to the :code:`sltr` query does the trick to let us log feature values for our query::

     "ext": {